FlavorlessQuark/Mage_Portal/README.md

 **[SDL_Tools][3]**

-  - New version of SDL tools, owkr in progress.
+  - WIP.
+New version of SDL tools, essentially a small game engin.
+At the moment, includes : render queues, buttons, input mappings, animations and CSS-like element positionning and alignment

 **[Math_Tools][4]**